connictro/connictro_blockchain_examples/company_internal_use/README.md

 Once the first recording has finished (by start and stop or change), the report is available.
 It can be viewed, or exported to clipboard, CSV, Excel (also LibreOffice), PDF or sent to the printer.
 The DataTables component also allows to filter, limit or extend the amount of records displayed, or sort the columns.
+Should the end user MO be depleted (used up all value, or an optional timer has advanced life to "Depleted"), the report can still be viewed and exported.
+It is however not possible anymore to make transactions (book time).